Clearing the Air

 Where are the highest levels of carbon dioxide pollution?

-Texas (91,547,909 short tons), Florida (77,892,798 short tons), and Pennsylvania (51,154,770 short tons) had the highest carbon dioxide emissions nationwide, according to 2022 data.
+Texas (91.5 million short tons), Florida (77.9 million short tons), and Pennsylvania (51.2 million short tons) had the highest carbon dioxide emissions nationwide from gas-fired power plants, according to 2022 data.

 Where are the highest levels of NOx pollution?